Kunal5s/Car-Diagnostics-555/README.md

   <p>The automatic article generation will <strong>NOT</strong> work without setting these environment variables in your Vercel project.
 This is the most common reason for the cron job failing.</p>
 </div>

-Create a `.env.local` file for local development or add these directly to your Vercel project's "Environment Variables" section in your Vercel dashboard.

 -   **`GOOGLE_API_KEY`**: Your API key for Google AI Studio (Gemini).
     -   **Why it's needed:** This key allows the application to use the AI model to write the articles.
 -   **`CRON_SECRET`**: A secret string to secure your cron job endpoint.
 Generate a strong, random string for this (e.g., using a password generator).